“The foot feels the foot when the foot feels the ground.”

 Even Western philosophers like David Hume who have written about the bundle theory of mind, as some argue, likely learned of it from Christian missionaries having returned from the East.
 These were ideas that apparently never originated in the West or, if they did, it was so long ago they were forgotten; maybe back when Europe was still tribal and animistic, back when footwear would’ve been more akin to a moccasin that doesn’t desensitize the foot.

-Shoes are only needed in needed in colder regions, such as Europe and North America; and only needed on rough ground, such as plowed fields.
+Shoes are only needed in colder regions, such as Europe and North America; and only needed on rough ground, such as plowed fields.
 Maybe that is a causal or contributing factor to such a strong tradition of egoic individualism developing there.
 The European and American traditions of Christianity fear and disparage connection to nature.
 Maybe a long history of wearing shoes has predisposed people to that experience and worldview, identity and way of being.

 That reminds one of the WEIRD cultural bias (Western, Educated, Industrialized, Rich, Democratic) that correlates to a unique profile of personality traits and social behaviors.
 One researcher and writer on the topic, Joseph Henrich (The WEIRDest People in the World), argues for various causes for this development in the modern West, from Catholic marriage laws to literacy rates.
 But maybe footwear should be added to this list.